vmware-tanzu/velero/design/csi-snapshots.md

 On restore, `PersistentVolumeClaims` will need to be created from the snapshot, and thus will require editing before submission.

-Only `PersistentVolumeClaim` objects with the `velero.io/volume-snapshot-name` label will be processed; if the label is missing, the plugin will return the unmodified object.
+Only `PersistentVolumeClaim` objects with the `velero.io/volume-snapshot-name` label will be processed, using the plugin's `AppliesTo` function.
 Metadata (excluding labels) will be cleared, and the `velero.io/volume-snapshot-name` label will be used to find the relevant `VolumeSnapshot`.
 A reference to the `VolumeSnapshot` will be added to the `PersistentVolumeClaim.DataSource` field.